gardener/documentation/website/documentation/getting-started/observability/alerts.md

 ## Overview

-Here we differentiate between two types of alerts for control plane and Gardener managed system-components:
+In this overview, we want to present two ways to receive alerts for control plane and Gardener managed system-components:
 - Predefined Gardener alerts
 - Custom alerts